Tr4shL0rd/ytDownloader/README.md

 -   Google Drive for file sharing
 -   SMS API For Google Drive Link
 -   Add gif that shows how to use GUI and CLI
+-.
+Add option to choose which audio format to convert to

 # DONE